 Day 3: Make a spending plan using the data compiled on Day 1.
 Is your spending in line with what you want it to be?
 Do you want to save more or are you happy with the way things are going?
 Pick one area of your budget (just one area) where you want to reduce spending.

 Day 4: Plan to save money in that one area of your budget.
 If, for example, it is to cut back on eating out, look through Pinterest and make a meal plan for the next month.
+If it will help you stick to the process, $5 Meal Plan might be worthwhile.

 Day 5: Reduce your fixed expenses.
 In my experience, instead of trying to penny pinch, take a hard look at your fixed, recurring expenses and determine where you can save money without sacrificing your quality of life.
 For example, if you can spend 10 minutes on the phone and cut your cell phone bill by $10 a month, that is an easy $120 for the rest of the year without any effort.
 Here are more ideas on where to easily and quickly reduce fixed expenses: